Ali Khamenei: Early life and education

-Born to Seyyed Javad Khamenei, an Alim and Mujtahid born in Najaf, and Khadijeh Mirdamadi (daughter of Hashem Mirdamadi) in Mashhad, Khamenei is the second of eight children.
+Ali Khamenei was born on 19 April 1939 to Javad Khamenei, an Alim and Mujtahid born in Najaf, Iraq, and Khadijeh Mirdamadi (daughter of Hashem Mirdamadi) in Mashhad.
+Khamenei is the second of eight children.
 Two of his brothers are also clerics; his younger brother, Hadi Khamenei, is a newspaper editor and cleric.
 His elder sister Fatemeh Hosseini Khamenei died in 2015, aged 89.
 His father was an ethnic Azerbaijani from Khamaneh, while his mother was an ethnic Persian from Yazd.
 Some of his ancestors are from Tafresh in today's Markazi Province and migrated from their original home in Tafresh to Khamaneh near Tabriz.

-Khamenei's great ancestor was Sayyid Hossein Tafreshi, a descendant of the Aftasi Sayyids, whose lineage supposedly reached to Sultan ul-Ulama Ahmad, known as Sultan Sayyid, a grandchild of Shia fourth Imam, Ali ibn Husayn.
+Khamenei's ancestor was Sayyid Hossein Tafreshi, a descendant of the Aftasi Sayyids supposedly reaching to Sultan ul-Ulama Ahmad, known as Sultan Sayyid, a grandchild of the fourth Shia Imam, Ali al-Sajjad.

-Education

-Khamenei's education began at the age of four, by learning Quran at Maktab; he spent his basic and advanced levels of seminary studies at the hawza of Mashhad, under mentors such as Sheikh Hashem Qazvini and Ayatollah Milani.
+Khamenei's education began at the age of four, by learning the Quran at Maktab; he spent his basic and advanced levels of seminary studies at the hawza of Mashhad, under mentors such as Sheikh Hashem Qazvini and Ayatollah Milani.
 Then, he went to Najaf in 1957, but soon returned to Mashhad due to his father's unwillingness to let him stay there.
 In 1958, he settled in Qom where he attended the classes of Seyyed Hossein Borujerdi and Ruhollah Khomeini.
 Like many other politically active clerics at the time, Khamenei was far more involved with politics than religious scholarship.

-Political life and presidency
+Early political career (1960s–1981)

+According to his official website, Khamenei was arrested six times before being exiled for three years during the reign of Mohammad Reza Pahlavi.
 Khamenei was a key figure in the Iranian Revolution in Iran and a close confidant of Ruhollah Khomeini.
 Since the founding of the Islamic Republic, Khamenei has held many government posts.

-Muhammad Sahimi claims that his political career began after the Iranian Revolution, when the former President of Iran, Akbar Hashemi Rafsanjani, then a confidant of Khomeini, brought Khamenei into Khomeini's inner circle.
+Khamenei has been head of the servants of Astan Quds Razavi since 14 April 1979.
+Muhammad Sahimi asserted that his political career began after the Iranian Revolution, when the former President of Iran, Akbar Hashemi Rafsanjani, then a confidant of Khomeini, brought Khamenei into Khomeini's inner circle.
 Later on, Hassan Rouhani, then a member of Parliament, arranged for Khamenei to get his first major post in the provisional revolutionary government as deputy defense minister.

-Khomeini appointed Khamenei to the post of Tehran's Friday prayers Imam in 1980, after resignation of Hussein-Ali Montazeri from the post.
-He served briefly as the vice Minister of National Defence from late July to 6 November 1979 and as a supervisor of the Islamic Revolutionary Guards.
-He also went to the battlefield as a representative of the defense commission of the parliament.
+In 1980 after the resignation of Hussein-Ali Montazeri from the position, Ruhollah Khomeini appointed Ali Khamenei to the position of Tehran's Friday Prayers Imam.
+Khamenei was briefly the Vice Minister of National Defence from late July to 6 November 1979 and as a supervisor of the Islamic Revolutionary Guards.
+He also served on the battlefield as a representative of the Iranian Parliament's Defense Commission.